samuelmeuli/action-maven-publish/README.md

 In your project's GitHub repository, go to Settings → Secrets.
 On this page, set the following variables:

-- `gpg_private_key`: Base64-encoded GPG private key for signing the published artifacts:
+- `gpg_private_key`: GPG private key for signing the published artifacts:
-  - Run `gpg --list-secret-keys` and locate the key you'd like to use.
-Copy its ID
+  - Run `gpg --list-secret-keys` and copy the ID of the key you'd like to use
-  - Export and encode the key with `gpg -a --export-secret-keys KEY_ID | base64` (and replace `KEY_ID` with the ID you copied)
+  - Export the key with `gpg -a --export-secret-keys KEY_ID` (and replace `KEY_ID` with the ID you copied)
 - `gpg_passphrase`: Passphrase for the GPG key
 - `nexus_username`: Username (not email!) for your Nexus repository manager account
 - `nexus_password`: Password for your Nexus account

-These secrets will be passed as environment variables into the action, allowing it to perform the deployment for you.
+These secrets will be provided to the action as environment variables, allowing it to perform the deployment for you.

 ### Action